The First Lady (Tammy Wynette album): Recording and content

-The recording sessions for The First Lady took place between May and June 1970 at Columbia Studio B, located in Nashville, Tennessee.
+The recording sessions for The First Lady took place between May and June 1970 at Columbia Studio B (the "Quonset hut studio"), located in Nashville, Tennessee.
 The sessions were produced entirely by Billy Sherrill.
 The album contained a total of 11 tracks.
 The tracks penned and chosen for the album echoed that of "Stand by Your Man's" story line.
 Many of the tracks followed themes associated with women attempting to keep marriages afloat.
 In the opening track, "Run, Woman, Run", a woman gives advice to other women about keeping their spouses satisfied.
 Six of the album's tracks were penned by Billy Sherrill.
 Among these recordings were the new tracks "Safe in These Loving Arms of Mine", "My Daddy Doll", "The Lovin' Kind" and "He's Still My Man".
 The Sherrill composition, "Playin' Around with Love", a was cover of the top 20 single by Barbara Mandrell.
 Also included were covers of Connie Smith's "I Never Once Stopped Loving You" and Patti Page's "I Wish I Had a Mommy Like You".